 How Is Your Credit Score Calculated?

-In order to understand how taking out a personal loan can affect your credit, it can help to know the basics of how your credit score is calculated in the first place.
-According to FICO Ⓡ (a company that generates credit score profiles), there are five principal components used to calculate your FICO Score and each are weighted by importance:
+To understand how a personal loan can affect your credit, it helps to know the basics of how your credit score is calculated.
+According to FICO®, a company that generates credit scores, five principal components are used to calculate your FICO Score:

-Payment History (35%): Your history of making on-time payments to lenders is a key factor, accounting for more than a third of your score.
+• Payment History (35%): Your history of making on-time payments to lenders is a key factor, accounting for more than a third of your score.

-• Amounts Owed (30%): The total amount you currently owe lenders is the second-most important factor in your credit score.
+• Amounts Owed (30%): The amount of credit you are currently using is the second-most important factor.

-New Credit (10%): This factor takes into consideration the amount of new credit recently taken out.
+• New Credit (10%): This component considers the amount of new credit recently taken out.

 Want to find out what your credit score is?